Find a Qualified Attorney Near You

 - Jail Time: Misdemeanor larceny typically leads to less severe sentences than felony larceny.
 But, there is still the possibility of serving some time in jail.
 Jail sentences in such situations are typically less than one year.

-Specific penalties may vary depending on the jurisdiction and the case's facts.
+Specific penalties may vary depending on the jurisdiction and the facts of the case.
 Local laws and sentencing guidelines play a significant role in determining the penalties.

 Felony Larceny